iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 \end{scope}
 ```
-By choosing a $X$ whose distribution is _invariant_ with respect to symmetries of the simplex,
+By choosing an $X$ whose distribution is _invariant_ with respect to symmetries of the simplex,
 the projection's distribution can be made uniform.
 Now that you've (hopefully) got some intuition on what's our plan,
 it's time to go on and prove the necessary theorems.